Need Help? Give us a call.

 There are lots of industry-specific review sites that you can put to work for your business.
 For restaurant owners, there’s the old stalwart OpenTable, plus newer platforms like Resy and Reserve.
 Those in the home, yard, auto, and health businesses have Angie’s List.
 Focusing on an industry-specific site allows you to be found by those who are searching specifically for the goods or services you offer.

-Facebook advertising is the next step; the Ads Manager tool makes it so you can tailor your advertising based on your target audience, budget, and objectives.
+Facebook advertising is the next step.
+With the Ads Manager tool, you can tailor your advertising based on your target audience, budget, and objectives.
 Once your ads are up and running, you get access to detailed metrics that reflect the effectiveness of your campaign so that you can tweak your efforts.

 Google+ lets you customize the URL for your page, include an SEO meta description of your business, and establish authorship to ensure that Google knows about the content you’ve created.
 Being smart in the creation of your Google+ page can ensure that you shoot to the top of search results and boost your business’ profile.

 Last but not least—the final way to advertise your business for free (in this article at least!) is to particpate in online trends.

-The team at the ZoomData office participated in the Mannequin Challenge.
+The team at ZoomData participated in the Mannequin Challenge.
 Patrick Stewart did his part for a good cause with the Ice Bucket Challenge.
-We even watched Hillary Clinton learn to “Dab” on Ellen.
-Taking part in online trends can be a way to get your brand out there.
+We even watched Hillary Clinton learn to dab on Ellen.
+Taking part in online trends can be really fun way to advertise your business.
 And who knows?
 That video may go viral and give you tremendous exposure.

-The most important thing to remember is that finding ways to advertise should be an enjoyable process.
+The most important thing to remember is that finding ways to advertise your business should be an enjoyable process.
 If you’re having a good time and putting your best foot forward, your customers will have a good time right along with you!